Loading...

 My Funded Futures permits news trading while FuturesElite does not.
 Traders who build their edge around scheduled economic events should factor this into their decision.

-For beginners, FuturesElite has an edge thanks to more forgiving drawdown.
+For beginners, FuturesElite has an edge thanks to no consistency rule.
 These features reduce the pressure while you are still developing consistency.
 That said, both firms are viable — the best choice depends on your specific trading approach and budget.

 Data is updated regularly but may not reflect the latest changes.
 Always verify current pricing and rules on each firm's official website before making a decision.